Zhang Zongchang: Legacy

 Zhang was buried in the Western Hills near Beijing.
 His funeral attracted family members, ex-retainers, paid mourners, and "the curious"; the funeral procession stretched for 2 mi.
 After his death, a shop clerk named Liang Zuoyou claimed to have found a $30 million check belonging to the Nanjing government on Zhang's body.
 Finance Minister T. V. Soong provided Liang with a first-class train ticket to personally return the check to the state treasury in Nanjing.
 However, Liang had "misread" the number, as the check was only worth $300,000.
 The government was ridiculed by the press for the event, while the clerk greatly profited, as he had exchanged the first-class ticket for a third-class one and pocketed the difference.

-As a result of rumours of his great wealth, Zhang's tomb was repeatedly targeted and raided by grave robbers.
+As a result of rumors of his great wealth, Zhang's tomb was repeatedly targeted and raided by grave robbers.
 It was also opened by Red Guards during the Cultural Revolution, but the communists found only a single tablet.
 In modern China, Zhang is still mainly remembered as a "wicked warlord" representing the violent excesses of his era.